-As noted in the previous pages, the impacts to spawning, rearing, and adult survival of salmon is a significant concern for the region.
+As noted in the previous pages, the impacts to spawning, rearing, and adult survival of salmon are significant concerns for the region.
 Conservation and restoration efforts to increase the species resilience is one of the primary objectives we considered when identifying and prioritizing aquatic projects.